Workplace Injuries in Nursing - Protect Yourself

 I jot down in my shift planner that I need to write up the incident in detail soon, and that the lady requires frequent visual observations for safety.
 The lady already looks like she is asleep again.

 I ask the NUM to check on the client whilst I finish handover.
 I have a new client being admitted in a few minutes and the bed still needs to be made up ready for them.
 I have to do observations on the other clients before I admit the new client.
 I need to give out medications, set up the five other clients for breakfast, and it is pretty likely that I will need to assist them to the toilet throughout these tasks.

 I quickly try to make the bed and ensure that I have elevated it to the correct height to help protect my back.
 As I come down the corridor, I see another nurse also in a hurry.
 She quickly grabs a pile of linen from the cupboard and carries it into the room and starts busily making the bed.
 The bed is low to the floor.
 I think about going over to quickly help her.

 As I begin to move to help the other nurse, I see that another nurse in the hallway is hunched over the medication trolley, writing in the medication chart and searching for needed equipment.

 A different nurse is standing in the middle of the doorway, talking to a client, when she nearly bumps into the hot meal trolley that has been parked next to her.
 The doctor quickly peeks in to see my client that has been unsettled.
-The woman is still asleep in the bed and the doctor accidentally bumps into the ‘A’ bed as they try to quietly exit the room.
-They fortunately don’t look like they were injured.
+The woman is still asleep in the bed and the doctor accidentally bumps into the ‘A’ bed as he tries to quietly exit the room.
+He, fortunately, doesn't look like he has been injured.